While the Casita bathroom is tiny, there is a lot of room for improvement.

 The Casita shower curtain barely covered the door and everything got wet while showering.
 With some strategically placed 3M “Command” hooks, we cut-to-fit a full size shower curtain.
 The toilet area and toilet paper roll stay dry.
 It’s a little “clingy” but we prefer the extra privacy because we leave the little window open for air flow.

 The Oxygenics Shower head is a major upgrade yet still saves water.
-Skip the optional $72 amazon installation as this screws right in place of the old one and even fits in the Casita wall bracket so no need to change that out.
+It even fits in the Casita wall bracket so no need to change that out.